sa2c/CellProfiler-RunOnCluster/README.md

 # CellProfiler-RunOnCluster
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3275888.svg)](https://doi.org/10.5281/zenodo.3275888)

-A CellProfiler module for submitting batch jobs to a cluster running Slurm.
-Currently testing both plugins with [CellProfiler 4.2.1 and CellProfiler 4.2.2rc](https://cellprofiler.org/releases) on Windows 10/11.
+A CellProfiler module for submitting batch jobs to a cluster running Slurm, tested with [CellProfiler 4.2.1 and CellProfiler 4.2.2rc](https://cellprofiler.org/releases) on Windows 10 and 11.

 ## Installation
 ### Windows